SiddhiKhatke/KR-C-Learning-Log/README.md

 **Exercise 3-2**.
 Write a function escape(s,t) that converts characters like newline and tab into visible escape sequences like \n and \t as it copies the string t to s.
 Use a switch.
 Write a function for the other direction as well, converting escape sequences into the real characters.

+**Exercise 3-3**.
+Write a function expand(s1,s2) that expands shorthand notations like a-z in the string s1 into the equivalent complete list abc...xyz in s2.
+Allow for letters of either case and digits, and be prepared to handle cases like a-b-c and a-z0-9 and-a-z.
+Arrange that a leading or trailing - is taken literally.